KMohnishM/KMohnishM/README.md

 ---

 🧠 **About Me**
-I'm Mohnish Mythreya – an engineer who believes technology isn’t just about code, but about creating systems that adapt, scale, and help people grow.
+I am Mohnish Mythreya – an engineer who believes technology isn’t just about code, but about creating systems that adapt, scale, and help people grow.

-I’m currently in my 3rd year at VIT Chennai.
+I am currently in my 3rd year at VIT Chennai.
 From designing AI-driven learning systems to building real-time dashboards, I chase ideas that blend **intelligence with infrastructure**.

 What excites me?
 → Systems that **think**, **learn**, and **serve with purpose**.